smidas/radagen/README.md

                           "9QbchgbZtY7C57Eq"]
 ```

 There is something to be noticed about the values produced by `my_string` generator.
 The values grow in *size* and *complexity* because as `sample` calls the generator it passes a larger and larger *size* value.
-This is a very important aspect of all Radagen generators and will be detailed further in `Sizing`.
+This is a very important aspect of all Radagen generators and will be detailed further in `sizing`.

-### Radagen::Generator

 ### Composition